Can Weed Cause Kidney Stones (or Help Relieve Symptoms)?

 • Fever

-If you’re experiencing any of these symptoms, consider reaching out to a medical provider to help provide a diagnosis and potential treatment options.
+If you’re experiencing any of these symptoms, consider contacting a medical provider to help provide a diagnosis and potential treatment options.

 How Cannabis Can Help with Kidney Stones

-One of the biggest aspects of dealing with kidney stones is coping with the pain.
-Because cannabinoids like CBD can be effective in lessening pain for some consumers, it’s an option for those looking to increase comfort.
-Likewise, cannabis has shown promise as an anti-inflammatory, which may help alleviate pain caused by kidney stones.
-Many consumers claim smoking cannabis is the fastest way to find pain relief, while others have alleviated kidney-stone-related pain by adding CBD to their daily routine.
+One of the most prominent aspects of dealing with kidney stones is coping with the pain.
+Because cannabinoids like CBD may be effective in lessening pain in some consumers, it’s an option for those looking to increase comfort.
+Likewise, cannabis has shown promise as an anti-inflammatory, which may help alleviate pain caused by kidney stones and potentially reduce the risk of those with inflammatory bowel disorders like IBS and IBD developing kidney stones.4

-Some people become nauseous while experiencing a kidney stone.
-A 2011 study found that cannabis can be an effective way to manage nausea.
-This is one of the reasons why some turn to cannabis to overcome the symptoms of their kidney stones.(2)
+Some people become nauseous while experiencing kidney stones, which may be one of the reasons why some turn to cannabis to overcome the symptoms.
+Cannabinoids like CBD and CBDA, in particular, have demonstrated significant potential in fighting the onset of nausea.5

 While cannabis may not eliminate kidney stones, it has shown promise in helping manage pain and nausea caused by the condition.
-Other treatment options may be needed depending on the severity of the stones.
+However, long-term and heavy users with conditions that put individuals at risk for developing kidney stones may want to avoid high THC consumption.

 Legality and Doctor’s Recommendation